-Eligibility criteria The inclusion criteria for our systematic review and meta-analysis were as follows: (1) randomized clinical trials in the English language, (2) performed a direct comparison between intra-arterial thrombolysis and standard management in patients successfully treated with EVT, (3) reporting of the modified Rankin Scale (mRS) score of 0-1 at 3 months and symptomatic intracranial hemorrhage (sICH) rates.
-In a second step, two investigators accessed clinicaltrials.gov and forward and backward literature searching of all articles retrieved by the systematic search to gather information on all ongoing but not finished randomized clinical trials.
+Eligibility criteria The inclusion criteria for our systematic review and meta-analysis were as follows: (1) performed a direct comparison between intra-arterial thrombolysis and standard management in patients successfully treated with EVT (2) reporting of the modified Rankin Scale (mRS) score of 0-1 at 3 months and symptomatic intracranial hemorrhage (sICH) rates.
+A systematic search for randomized controlled trials, or study protocols of randomized controlled trials whose results have been presented on at international conferences has been conducted from inception until February 28, 2025.